Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

-"And the sooner we seal the deal on this account the better," Darrin said as he picked up his layouts.
+"And the sooner we seal the deal on this account the better," Darrin picked up his layouts.

-"Yeah?," Sam asked as she opened the door.
+"Yeah?"
+Sam prompted as she opened the door.

 "Yeah," Darrin nodded, "Like you said… I've got enough of a dose of magic as it is."